Investing term

 Periodically bringing your allocation back to target as market moves push it off.

-Rebalancing is the periodic act of bringing your allocation back to target after market moves have pushed it off.
-It controls risk (stopping winners from quietly dominating) and imposes a sell-high, buy-low discipline.
-The method can be calendar-based, threshold-based, or done with new contributions — what matters is having a rule and following it rather than drifting forever.
+It does two jobs at once.
+It controls risk, stopping winners from quietly coming to dominate and dragging your portfolio to a riskier place than you intended.
+And it imposes a disciplined sell-high, buy-low reflex — you're trimming what's expensive and adding to what's cheap.
+The method can be calendar-based, threshold-based, or done with new contributions; what matters is having a rule and following it rather than drifting forever.

 For example